AllanHoejgaardJensen/open-api-diff/sample-reports/APIDIFF-MD.md

  ` ! ` Existing Difference Recorded Response 201 Missing Special Header X RateLimit Limit 24h For PUT  | X-RateLimit-Limit-24h: Request limit per 24h
  ` ! ` Existing Difference Recorded Response 201 Missing Special Header X RateLimit Remaining For PUT  | X-RateLimit-Remaining: Requests left for the domain/resource for the 24h (locally determined)
  ` ! ` Existing Difference Recorded Response 201 Missing Special Header X RateLimit Reset For PUT  | X-RateLimit-Reset: The remaining window before the rate limit resets in UTC epoch seconds
+ ` > ` PUT Response Code 400 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 400  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` PUT Response Code 415 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 415  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` PUT Response Code 429 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 429 Missing Default Header X Log Token For PUT  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` PUT Response Code 500 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 500  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` PUT Response Code 503 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 503 Missing Default Header X Log Token For PUT  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` PUT Response Code 505 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 505  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used